efogdev/nrf54l15-module/README.md

 8. Impedance of (almost) all traces is close to 50Ω
 9. Ready to use KiCAD symbol and footprint

+## Stackup

+1. Default: JLC04121H-3313
+2. 6 layer option: JLC06121H-3313

+> The one I'm selling has 6 layers.
+It offers 2u" ENIG, superior EMI performance, \
+> better thermal and electric characteristics, and less degradation with age.

 ## Dimensions

 ![Dimensions](./images/dimensions.png)